Gynecological / IncontiLase Tightening

 - Cannot have pessary in place during procedure

-- Patients will IUD can still proceed with treatment
+- Patients with an IUD can still proceed with treatment

 - Cannot be a heavy smoker (decreased vascularity limits level of improvement)